I’ll Explain Squarespace’s Pricing in 2025: See The Best Value Plan

 Personal Plan

 I started with the Personal Plan.
 It’s $16/month if you pay monthly or $12/month if you pay annually.
 This plan is great if you want a simple website without all the business features.
-You get a free custom domain for the first year, SSL security and unlimited bandwidth.

 The templates are all mobile optimized so your site will look great on any device.
 But there are some limitations—no ecommerce features and only basic website metrics.
 But if you’re just starting out it’s a good choice.